erlopez/lwsdk/README.md

 # Lopezworks SDK for C/C++ (lwsdk)

-Contains an assorted collection of helper utilities to easy the development of client/server C/C++ application in Linux.
+Contains an assorted collection of helper utilities to ease the development of client/server C/C++ application in Linux.

 The library requires a C++17 or higher compiler.

 ## Package Dependencies

-* Development:
+* Dependencies:
 ```
-sudo apt install libwebsockets-dev
+sudo apt install libwebsockets-dev libcurl4-openssl-dev libssh-dev

 ```